 Bake cookies at 350 degrees Fahrenheit for 11-12 minutes.
 Allow the cookies to cool for a minute on the tray and then remove to a cooling rack to finish cooling.

-Tip: To make your pecan cookies perfectly round, use a large circle cookie cutter to circle around the cookie while it is still warm.
+Tip: To make these pecan cookies perfectly round, use a large circle cookie cutter to circle around the cookie while it is still warm.
 You can also use a spoon to push the sides in, rounding out the cookie.
 Both methods work!

 Substitutions for Maple Butter Pecan Cookies